 1. Relax by the riverfront in Baixa.

-Lisbon is situated on the Rio Tejo (also called the River Tagus), and strolling along the city’s riverfront is a quintessential leisure activity while here.
+Lisbon is situated on the Rio Tejo (also called the River Tagus), and no journey here is complete without a stroll along the city’s riverfront.
 Lisbon’s central district, Baixa, lies right on the river and is home to many great restaurants, boutiques, and cafes.
-This part of the city was devastated during the 1755 earthquake and was subsequently rebuilt.
-In fact, it is one of the first examples of earthquake-resistant architecture.
+You wouldn't know it, but this neighborhood was devastated by an earthquake in 1755.
+This quake, and the neighborhoods reconstruction, gave rise to the Pombaline style of architecture.
+Known for its anti-seismic design features, the Pombaline-style buildings in Baixa are some of the first examples of earthquake-resistant architecture in the world.

 A stroll along the Ribeira das Naus promenade with a coffee to go is the perfect way to start a morning in Lisbon.
-Start off at the Quiosque Ribeira das Naus (this is where you can get a coffee) and walk about 5-10 minutes to Praça do Comércio, a bustling 18th century public square known for its bright yellow facades and grand arches.
-This is where everyone arriving in Lisbon by boat used to disembark, making it a fitting first stop for cruise passengers.
+Begin at the Quiosque Ribeira das Naus (this is where you can get a coffee) and walk about 5-10 minutes to Praça do Comércio, a bustling 18th century public square known for its bright yellow facades and grand arches.
+Once upon a time, this is where everyone arriving in Lisbon by boat would disembark, making it a fitting first stop for cruise passengers.

 2. Hop on and off Tram 28.